 OK, you have content and traffic coming in.
 Now it is time to put some focus on making money.

-You can use these 11 income streams recommended for bloggers.
-One or more of these is going to get money coming in which is why you are doing this in the first place.
+You can use these one or more of these income streams to get money coming in which is why you are doing this in the first place.
 I will also show you my number one recommendation that is working for me and thousands of and other members from all walks of life.

 1. Affiliate Networks